mallocator/express-token-api-middleware/README.md

 * id:   The unique user id e.g. from your database.
 This will be used to associate incoming requests to the same user.
 * path: A regular expression or string that will be treated as regex that decides whether the user is allowed to access an endpoint on the server.
 * rate: Define the minimum interval between requests that a user can make.
-This setting can be a number (in ms) or a string with a unit (e.g. "100ms")
+This setting can be a number (in ms) or a string with a unit (e.g. "100ms").
+* exp:  Set an expiration rate for this token.
+This can be a number, a Date object or a string that Date.parse understands.

 Rate limitation works in such a way that incoming requests will have a minimum interval of the given value.
 If 2 requests come in faster than that, the second request will be delayed until the desired rate has been reached.
 The rate format supports multiple units: ns, ms, s, m, h, d, w.
 Note